 inkBoat is a physical theatre and dance company founded by Shinichi Iova-Koga in 1998.
 With members based in San Francisco, Luzern, Paris and Berlin, the company performs throughout North America, Europe, South Korea and Japan in theaters and site-specific locations.
-Repertory and research integrate the interplay of multiple artistic disciplines and viewpoints, both experimental and traditional, resulting in original performance compositions.
+Repertory and research integrate the interplay of multiple artistic disciplines and viewpoints, both experimental and traditional, resulting in compelling, body-based performance compositions.
 Themes and subjects arise from meticulous examination of everyday life, with primary content arising from the body, resulting in both refined and raw expressions.

 inkBoat’s mission is to create performance works and to offer classes and workshops for students.
 The company combines traditional and experimental forms—utilizing dance, theater and music. inkBoat’s collaborative artistic process promotes investigation and the professional growth of students and performers in San Francisco and abroad.